 Nearly four years ago I wrote a blog about how I liberated the dirt in my backyard.
 The woman who we bought this house from had laid plastic sheeting under the gravel in the yard, and the Earth told me that she couldn’t breathe, so I removed it.
 As a result, weeds began to grow everywhere.
 Because of my perception from years of conditioning of what beautiful yards and gardens should look like, I pulled at the weeds and yanked them out.

 Now, three years later, the weeds are running rampant and I’ve come to peace with them.
 I’ve decided to cultivate them and allow them to stay.
 I am also calling them wild plants instead of weeds, a name I feel myself to be worthy of.
-(View the pdf of some of the edible and/or medicinal wild plants in my yard.)

 I have done some research into allowing wild plants to take over yards and gardens.
 These searches, unfortunately, produce ads for round-up and other chemicals to restore your unnatural, pristine, and controlled environment.
 But a gem entitled Weeds: Guardians of the Soil popped up and explained a multitude of beneficial functions that these wild plants play in your garden.
 For example, they introduce minerals, condition the soil, increase nutrients, and host a myriad of beneficial insects, an act that prevents non-beneficial insects from taking over and thriving.
 We are these wild plants!